untoldengine/UntoldEngine/README.md

 This setup ensures the directional light is registered in the lighting system, ready to illuminate your scene.

+## More Tutorials

+For more tutorials, head over to the [docs](https://github.com/untoldengine/UntoldEngine/tree/develop/docs) folder.
+I have written several game demos that should help you get started with the Untold Engine.

 ## Including the Untold Engine in an Xcode Project